-What is ECAD and why is it Used in FEA?
+What Is ECAD and Why Is It Used in FEA?

 Computer-Aided Design (CAD)

 Let’s begin by discussing CAD.
-The engineer creates the design in 2D or 3D where data describing the different dimensions’ positions in space are available in CAD files.
-Previously, these drawings gave great insight into the design of a part or assembly, and the dimensions would be manually read-off by the engineers that would build the desired product.
+An engineer creates a design in 2D or 3D, where data describing the different dimensions’ positions in space are available in CAD files.
+Previously, these drawings gave great insight into the design of a part or assembly, and the dimensions would be manually read by the engineers building the desired product.

 Electronic Computer-Aided Design (ECAD)